Skeptic-systems/Website/README.md

 ## Architecture
 - **Monorepo** managed by Turborepo with shared TypeScript config and Biome formatting.
 - **Web app** (`apps/www`): Next.js 16, Tailwind CSS, motion animations, server actions for data fetching, and localized content.
-- **API** (`apps/api`): Hono server with Drizzle ORM, PostgreSQL for persistence, Redis for terminal session state, and OpenAI-powered moderation.
+- **API** (`apps/api`): Hono server running on Bun with Drizzle ORM, PostgreSQL for persistence, Redis for terminal session state, and LangChain-driven OpenAI moderation.
 - **Infrastructure**: `compose.yml` provisions PostgreSQL, Redis, the API, and the web frontend as separate services.
 - **Shared tooling**: pnpm workspaces, Turbo pipelines, and a centralized environment file simplify local and production setup.